39 Museums in Salvador: Discover the history and culture of Bahia

 38. Bahia City of Music

-Location: Casarão dos Azulejos Azuis, Comércio neighbourhood, Salvador, near the Lacerda Elevator and Mercado Modelo.
+Location: Casarão dos Azulejos Azuis, Comércio district, Salvador, near Lacerda Elevator and Mercado Modelo.

 The Cidade da Música da Bahia is housed in the historic Casarão dos Azulejos Azuis, a building dating from the 1850s.
 Located in the vibrant centre of Salvador, the building has been completely restored and transformed into a cultural centre dedicated to the city’s rich musical heritage.